jonthegeek/rapid/README.md

 <!-- badges: end -->

-Convert an API document (APID), such as one that follows the [OpenAPI Specification](https://spec.openapis.org/oas/v3.0.0), to an R object.
-The R object enforces is a new S3 class, “apid”, which enforces a strict, opinionated schema.
+Convert an API document (APID), such as one that follows the [OpenAPI Specification](https://spec.openapis.org/oas/v3.0.0), to an R API definition object.
+The R object belongs to a new S3 class, “apid”, which enforces a strict, opinionated schema.

 ## Installation